khulaifi95/ACS/EMS/Notes/EMS_Lecture 6.md

 If we need to compare multiple conditions, we could conduct seperate t-tests for all the levels of the variables.
 However, this will inflate the likelihood of Type I error.

 - We accumulate error through repeating the tests.
-- When $\alpha=95%$, the accumulated t-tests for 3 conditions will produce $0.95\times0.95\times0.95=0.857$.
+- When $\alpha=0.95$, the accumulated t-tests for 3 conditions will produce $0.95\times0.95\times0.95=0.857$.
 - We only test for $1-0.857=0.143$ while $p=0.05$.

-ANOVA is an omnibus analysis of variance that checks whether the explained variance by the model is significantly greater than the unexplained in the data.
+ANOVA is an omnibus **analysis of variance** that checks whether the explained variance by the model is significantly greater than the unexplained in the data.

 - We hypothesise that our experimental conditions will be sufficient to separate the sample data into distributions.
 - We report whether there is a **main effect** of condition for data variance.